 Title

-Surname/Family Name
+Surname/ Family Name

 First Name(s)/Forenames

 Date of Birth

 Address

 Post Code

 Phone Number

-I am enclosing the following copies as proof of identity (please tick the relevant box):

-- Birth certificate

-- Driving licence

-- Passport

-- □ An official letter to my address
+☐ Birth certificat☐ Driving licence☐ Passport

-What is your relationship to the data subject? (e.g. parent, carer, legal representative)
+What is your relations thip to the data subject? (e.g., parent, carer, legal representative)

-I am enclosing the following copy as proof of legal authorisation to act on behalf of the data subject:
+I am enclosing the follo owing copy as proof of legal authorisation to act on behalf of the data subject:

-- □ Letter of authority

-- □ Lasting or Enduring Power of Attorney
+uring Power of Attorney rental responsibility

-- Evidence of parental responsibility

-- □ Other (give details):

-Section 3

-Please describe as detailed as possible what data you request access to (e.g. time period, categories of data, information relating to a specific case, paper records, electronic records).
+Please describe as detailed as possible what data you request access to (e.g., time period, categories of data, information relating to a specific case, paper records, electronic records).

-I wish to:

-- Receive the information by post

-- Receive the information by email

-- Collect the information in person

-- □ View a copy of the information only

-- Go through the information with a member of staff

-Please be aware that if you wish us to post the information to you, we will take every care to ensure that it is addressed correctly.
-However, we cannot be held liable if the information is lost in the post or incorrectly delivered or opened by someone else in your household.
-Loss or incorrect delivery may cause you embarrassment or harm if the information is 'sensitive'.
+I wish t ro: Receive the information by post Receive the information by email Collect the information in person View a copy of the information only Go through the information with a member of staff Please e be aware that if you wish us to post the information to you, we will take every care to ensure that it is addressed correctly.
+However, we cannot be held liable if the information is lost in the po st or incorrectly delivered or opened by someone else in your household.
+Loss or incorrect deliver y may cause you embarrassment or harm if the information is 'sensitive'.

-Please send your completed form and proof of identity by email to: head@micklands.reading.sch.uk
+Please send your completed form and proof of identity by email to business@stmatthewsce.co.uk